 - Barluzzi Churches, a walking tour of the incredible buildings in Jerusalem designed by Italian architect Antonio Barluzzi in this last century

-- Herod the Great tour, a comprehensive tour of the archaeological site at Herodium that includes Lower Herodium excavated by Prof. Netzer outside the archaeological park and a visit to the Israel museum to see the monumental exhibit on King Herod.
+- Herod the Great tour, a comprehensive tour of the archaeological site at Herodium that includes Lower Herodium excavated by Prof. Netzer outside the archaeological park and other sites connected to King Herod.

 I am happy to take you farther afield, day trips from Jerusalem to Herodium, desert monasteries, Qasr el-Yahud, the traditional site in the Jordan River where John baptised Jesus, Qumran where the Dead Sea Scrolls were discovered, the oases of Ein Gedi and Ein Feshka in the Judean desert, hiking Nahal Arugot or for the more adventurous Nahal Darga, the Dead Sea and Masada.

 For people who have a week or more in Israel I can work out a customized itinerary including historical and archaeological sites like Caesarea, Akko also spelled Acre (learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
 We can explore the Golan in the north or the Negev desert in the south.
 I can share with you nature spots off the beaten track, just a quiet spot for a picnic or hikes suited to the whole family or more challenging hikes, for example, the Yehudia Reserve has some great hikes with water which is a delight in the hot summer months.